beyond-decentralized/AIRport/libs/ground-transport/README.md

 # Ground Transport
-Moves passengers (user data) to and from the airport.
+"Moves passengers (user data) to and from the airport."

+Cross device/database repository sharing engine.